nicholaswmin/automap/.github/CONTRIBUTING.md

 ## Code changes

-follows [GitHub flow][github-flow]
+follow [GitHub flow][github-flow]

 ### commit messages

 follow [conventional commits][conv-comm] convention.

-The commit messages should be short yet descriptive enough so that `git blame` gives a good approximation of the intent of the change.
+The commit messages should be short yet descriptive enough
+so that `git blame` gives a good approximation of the intent of the change.

 ### before merging to `main`